|

 - 22. Parietal

-cell biology: New aspects on
+New aspects on secretion protein

-secretion protein trafficking
+trafficking

-differentiation and survival
+and survival

-- Catherine Chew (USA) and John
+(USA) and John

 Forte (USA)